 During the project the consultant will be required to be involved in the public consultation process and will attend and make presentations at both preliminary and required public meetings.
+The consultant can attend in-person or virtually but preference will be given to in-person meetings.
 The consultant shall be prepared to attend a minimum of three (3) public consultation meetings.
 The consultant will be required to present preliminary findings to the Planning Board and meet with them on a regular basis to review progress.
 The consultant will also be responsible for presenting the final draft of the Official Plan and Development Bylaw to the Municipal Council and the public.